Get The Vacationer Newsletter

 How to Avoid Airline Flight Delays & Cancellations

 It feels like there is another airline meltdown every week.
 Between cancellations and significant delays, United States air travelers have recently dealt with unprecedented flight disruptions.
 And while you cannot guarantee a smooth and on-time flight, there are things you can do to better your odds.
-Per our 2023 Holiday Travel Survey, more than 59% of American adults say they have little or no confidence in airlines being able to avoid excessive delays and cancellations this holiday season!
+Per our 2024 Thanksgiving Travel Survey, nearly 46% of American adults say they have little or no confidence in airlines being able to avoid excessive delays and cancellations this holiday season!

 We briefly hit on this in our What To Do if Your Airline Cancels or Delays Your Flight guide, but this article will take a deeper dive.
 Here are our tips for avoiding flight delays and cancellations.